 Why is a condominium policy different than a homeowners policy?

-We have a large amount of jewelry.
-How should I cover it?
+I have a large amount of jewelry.
+How should I insure it?

-The homeowners policy provides a set theft sub-limit for jewelry and covers it only on a named peril basis.
+A homeowners policy provides a set theft sub-limit for jewelry and covers it only on a named peril basis.
 To get the broadest coverage possible on a replacement cost basis for the jewelry, including mysterious loss and flood, it is best to have the jewelry listed on a schedule and added to the policy.
-The Scheduled Property Endorsement is used to provide coverage wherever you go.
+The scheduled property endorsement is used to provide coverage wherever you go.
 You will need to provide the company with appraisals of the jewelry and pay an additional premium based upon the value of the jewelry being insured.

 My eleven-year-old daughter mows lawns for money.
 Does she have coverage for this activity?

 You need to discuss this with your agent.
 Some policies may include liability coverage for a child's incidental work activities like a paper route or lawn mowing.
 Some policies exclude this coverage.
 Some policies exclude liability coverage for riding lawn mowers.

 My wife works from home and has an office in the house.
 Does she have coverage for these activities?

 The special homeowners policy excludes coverage for business activity and business property.
 You would need to add a business use endorsement to get liability and property coverage.
 Some companies may have limitations on what kinds of businesses they will cover, so check with your agent.

 How does the homeowners policy pay for damage to covered personal property?

 The special homeowners policy pays for loss or damage to personal property on an actual cash value (ACV) basis.
 This is determined by taking the replacement cost value and subtracting depreciation based on age and obsolescence.
 If you want coverage for personal property on a replacement cost basis, you can purchase an HO-5 type policy or add a personal property replacement cost endorsement.